LinDa Saphan: Biography

-Born in Phnom Penh in 1975, she and her mother fled to Canada in 1982 in order to escape the Khmer Rouge.
+Born in Phnom Penh in 1975, she and her mother sought refuge in Canada in 1982 after the Khmer Rouge regime.
 Brought up in Montreal, she was made to feel an outsider as the only Asian and Protestant student in the high school she attended.

 In 2005, together with Sopheap Pich and Erin Gleeson, Saphan organized the Visual Arts Open festival and art exhibition at the New Art Gallery in Phnom Penh, presenting 19 contemporary artists.
 The exhibition was considered to represent an important turning point in the recent history of Cambodian art.
 It presented works from a wide variety of artists.
 Two were elderly gentlemen: Van Nath (who had survived imprisonment in the Khmer Rouge Tuol Sleng jail) and Svay Ken who presented still lifes of everyday things.
 The younger generation from the 1970s was represented by Leang Seckon, who attended at the Royal Academy of Fine Arts, and the exhibition organizers Saphan and Sopheap Pich.
 The latter, both refugees, were educated in Canada, the United States and France.

 Representing the returning diaspora, Saphan exhibited a series inspired by Cambodian sign art.
 It consists of national celebrities whose faces are repainted in white, reflecting their innate beauty.
 She also presented a wooden box filled with pods of rice seed arranged to depict 1970, the year when the Americans began to bomb Cambodia.
 Each pod displays a photograph of someone framed in white paint, the Buddhist colour of mourning.
 Visual Arts Open turned out to be a resounding success.
 After running for three weeks in Phnom Penh, the exhibition travelled to weekend venues around the city, including galleries, restaurants and stores.
 It was attended by hundreds of visitors and the artists themselves were able to sell their works for a total of more than US$15,000.

 In 2006, Saphan set up the Selapak Neari programme which encouraged young artists to collaborate and exhibit their works.
 In particular, her efforts have assisted women artists throughout Cambodia.